Release Date: November 16, 2016

 The Sprint Overview widget has been redesigned making it easier for teams to see if they're on track.

-The Assigned to Me widget helps users manage the work assigned to them without leaving the dashboard context.
+The Assigned to Me widget helps users manage the work assigned to them without leaving the dashboard context (Figure 19).
 By providing a widget dedicated to this purpose, team admins can add this functionality to their dashboards with 16 fewer clicks, no context switches and no typing required.
 Users can now view, sort, filter, and manage the work assigned to them within the widget context.

 Dashboards REST APIs